jwcrawford2/dbworkload-movr-demo/README.md

 ## Data
 In this initial demo version, data is generated using the cockroach workload movr utility.

-## Install DbWorkload on App Servers (crdb-app-0,1,2)
+## Install DbWorkload on App Server (crdb-app-0,1,2, etc)
-Perform these steps on each of the (AWS Linux2) app VM's in your cluster
+Perform these steps on each of the (AWS Linux2) Appserver VM's in your cluster
 ### Required Python3 Setups for AWS EC2 Linux2
-- generate the yaml file
 ```
 sudo yum install gcc -y
 sudo amazon-linux-extras install python3.8